ethantkoenig/lotsoffiles2/content/kt/forever.md

 ## Translation Suggestions: ##

 * This term could also be translated by "always" or "never ending."
-* The phrase, "will last forever" could also be translated as "always exist" or "will never stop" or "will always continue."
+* The phrase "will last forever" could also be translated as "always exist" or "will never stop" or "will always continue."
-* The emphatic phrase, "forever and ever" could also be translated as, "for always and always" or "not ever ending" or "which never, ever ends."
+* The emphatic phrase "forever and ever" could also be translated as "for always and always" or "not ever ending" or "which never, ever ends."
-* David's throne lasting forever could be translated as, "David's descendant will reign forever" or "a descendant of mine will always be reigning."
+* David's throne lasting forever could be translated as "David's descendant will reign forever" or "a descendant of mine will always be reigning."

 (See also: [david](../other/david.md) **·** [everlasting, eternal, eternity](../kt/eternity.md) **·** [reign](../other/reign.md))